Digby Island staff about 1915. Jack Bowerman on far right.

 Westhead, Thos.
 Operator at Pachena in 1930.

 Whiteside, A.F.
 (Paddy) Started his career with the Belfast Post Office and at the end of the Boer War joined the South African Telegraph Service.
 He later joined the Canadian Marconi Company and in 1909 transferred from the Canadian Pacific Railroad to the Canadian Government Service.
 (In those days the Marconi Companies supplied not only the equipment but the operator as well, all for one low monthly payment.)
-Whiteside is listed as the OIC of Ikeda Wireless in 1910, receiving a salary of $85 per month and appears as the OIC at Victoria during the 1911-13 period.
+Whiteside is listed as the OIC of Ikeda Wireless in 1910, receiving a salary of $85 per month.
+April 14/11 reports he has been transferred to Gonzales from Dead Tree and Walter Howard is his replacement.
+He appears as the OIC at Victoria during the 1911-13 period.
 Passage from Ikeda to Skidegate was $20 (a bit less than a weeks pay) in those days.
 Federal accounts paid him $85/month for 12 months ending in March 1912 while at Dead Tree.
 Whiteside, along with operator Dundas, was the first operator at Ikeda Wireless Station in 1910.
 Ikeda opened in January 1910.
 In April 15, 1913 he officiated, as the telegrapher, at the opening of the direct landline from Victoria to London.
 He joined the armed forces during World War 1 and in 1916 was killed in action.

 Williams, Bob May have been an operator at Alert Bay in the 1945-55 period.